katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/branching-video.md

 The video explains:
 - How to check out previous commits using a commit checksum.
 - How to create branches, switch between them, and manage different lines of development.
-- Techniques for merging branches together and handling conflicts that might arise during the merge.
+- Techniques for merging branches together.

 ### Walkthrough